babunairofficial/javaScript/doItYourself/README.md

     Learned how to insert elements at specific positions using splice(index, 0, value).
     Practiced extracting elements using slice(start, end).
     Understood how slice() creates a shallow copy of the array.
+# 18. For Loops
+    Learned how to use for loops to iterate over arrays and perform repetitive tasks.
+    Explored loop initialization, condition, and increment/decrement expressions.
+    Learned how to iterate over arrays and modify their elements.

 # How to Use
     Feel free to browse through the code and progress updates.
 Suggestions and feedback are welcome!